How to e-sign a document

 Here's a short video to show how to e-sign a document:

-Here's a short video to show how to send a document to be e-signed:
+Here's a short video to show how to prepare and send a document to be e-signed:

 Thank-you for reading this article on how to esign a document, we hope it has helped answer any questions you had about esigning.